max-kuk/max-kuk.github.io/content/posts/flight_price_prediction.md

 The prediction of itinerary price could be challenging even if you use machine learning.
 Especially, when you predict the prices of low-cost airline companies.
 Low-cost airlines use dynamic pricing systems to ensure high passenger loads thereby maximising revenue on the flight.

-Factors affecting the price of a route can be manifold: passenger load factor, carosine price, competition between airlines on the route and competition between airlines in the market in general.
-Other factors may be airport services prices, government subsidies and etc.
+Factors affecting the price of a route can be manifold: passenger load factor, kerosene price, competition between airlines on the route and competition between airlines in the market.
+Other factors may be airport services prices, government subsidies, etc.

-While writing my master's thesis, I also decided to take into account such factors as weather conditions at the departure and destination airports, large events such as Formula-1 or UEFA Champion Leages football games and national holidays.
-Additionally, I considered school vacations in federal land of Germany, where Berlin airport is located.
+While writing my master's thesis, I also decided to take into account such factors as weather conditions at the departure and destination airports, large events such as Formula-1 or UEFA Champion League football games and national holidays.
+Additionally, I considered school vacations in the federal land of Germany, where Berlin airport is located.